Agoric/zoe-sketchbook/README.md

 ## Getting started

 The following instructions are written for MacOS.
-If you are using a different operating system or having any difficulties, please create a [new Github issue](https://github.com/Agoric/zoe-sketchbook/issues/new) describing the problem.
+If they don't work for you, or you can contribute instructions for a different platform, please create a [new Github issue](https://github.com/Agoric/zoe-sketchbook/issues/new) describing the problem.